NiCalderon/maven-it-extension/README.md

 # Quick Start

 ## The General Requirements
-The requirements to write integration tests with the integration testing framework are the folloing:
+The requirements to write integration tests with the integration testing framework are the following:

-* JDK8+
+* JDK11+
 * Apache Maven 3.1.0 or above.
+(I recommend to use Maven 3.6.3)

 ## The Maven Configuration